iot-da/iot-da.github.io/docs/Subjects/IOTNA/index.md

 ## Quizzes
 All quizzes will be done in [this link](https://b.socrative.com/login/student/).
 The name of the room is IOTUCM.
-You MUST enter your name to answer the quizzes.
+You MUST enter your email to answer the quizzes (the email address where you received mails from me).

 ## Schedule